 This policy encompasses OPEB-related budget decisions, accounting, financial reporting, and investment.
-It applies to the Board of Selectmen and Advisory Committee in their budget decision-making responsibilities.
+It applies to the Select Board and Advisory Committee in their budget decision-making responsibilities.
 The policy also applies to the OPEB-related duties of the Town Treasurer, Town Accountant and Trustees of the Town's OPEB Trust Fund.
-The policy Owners are: Board of Selectmen and Advisory Committee.
+The policy Owners are: Select Board and Advisory Committee.